hftsoi/symbolfit/README.md

 The documentation can be found [here](https://symbolfit.readthedocs.io) for more information and demonstrations.

 ## Citation
-If you find this useful in your research, please consider citing Symbolfit:
+If you find this useful in your research, please consider citing SymbolFit:
 ```
 Coming soon!
 ```